This post is inspired by Alexey Guzey’s post. Last updated Oct 18, 2021.

 - Long battery life.
 I can get about two days’ worth of listening time on a single full charge.

-Considering the fact that I listen to music, audiobooks, watch videos, lectures, movies, web series, basically almost everything on these headphones, they’re totaally worth it.
+Because I listen to music, audiobooks, watch videos, lectures, movies, web series, basically almost everything on these headphones, they’re totally worth it.
 I don’t plan to ditch them anytime soon.
 I listen to books and music for several hours a day.
 This has increased even more now that we’re stuck at home and spend most of our time in front of the screen.
 So, they are like my lifeline.

 The only issue with these Sony headphones is that they kind of screwed up the multi-device support.
 The companion app feels outdated by 2020 phone app standards.
 It’s not bad per se, but nothing like the synergy between the Airpods, Apple Software and other Apple devices.